aws-samples/aws-lambda-duplex-stream-to-s3/README.md

 when the lambda has completed to see the file has been uploaded to your bucket.

-**Note**: If you need to specify an AWS profile other than `default` to use, set the `AWS_DEFAULT_PROFILE` environment variable in your shell before running any commands.
+**Note**: If you need to specify an AWS profile other than `default` to use, set the `AWS_PROFILE` environment variable in your shell before running any commands.

 ## Cleaning Up